slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - The story he told me was a combination of luck, learning skills, building a network, and acting on the intersection of all of the above.
 But more than anything, it’s being open to surrender.
 Surrendering to constant reinvention.
 -->

+> *'Success doesn’t come to you.
+You go to it.' -- Marva Collins*

+There is no shortcut.
+Success is nothing but the accumulation of small things done consistently over a long period of time.
+But success is not being wealthy, is being happy.
+If you wake up each morning, happy, fulfilled, and full of life, then you are a success.

+> *'Success is peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best you are capable of becoming.' -- John Woode*

+> *'A man is a success if he gets up in the morning and gets to bed at night, and in between he does what he wants to do.'*

+> *'To me success has meant just two things: a good life for my family, and the money to buy books and continue the education of this wandering man.' -- Louis L'amour*

+However [fear](#on-confidence-and-validation), not failure, is the biggest barrier to success.

+> *'Doubt kills more dreams than failure ever will.'*

+> *'Whether you think you can, or you think you can’t, you’re right.' -- Henry Ford*